From heavy rain removal to detail restoration: A faster and better network: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mages} captured in rainy condition suffer from quality degradation due to rain streaks and the veiling effect \cite{wang2020deep} caused by light scattering and water vapor.
-The degradation severely impacts the performance of computer vision algorithms, including object detection \cite{deng2020detail}, semantic segmentation \cite{he2017mask}, video surveillance \cite{kang2011automatic, shao2019saliency} and \etc. Image deraining aims to remove rain streaks and veiling effects from rainy images and settle the degradation issue.
-Although significant improvement has been achieved with deep deraining techniques \cite{fu2017clearing, ren2019progressive, fu2019lightweight, deng2020detail, yasarla2019uncertainty, he2020single, zhang2021beyond, cao2021single, zhang2022enhanced}, we argue that due to the diversities (\ie~density, size and direction) of rain streaks and complicated composition correlations between rain and background, heavy rain removal is still challenging.
+Images taken under inclement weather conditions experience a deterioration in their quality attributed to a multitude of factors \cite{wang2023ntire, gao2023frequency, li2023ntire2}.
+Among these factors, the presence of rain streaks and the phenomenon known as the veiling effect \cite{zhang2023data, zhang2020beyond} induced by the scattering of light and the presence of water vapor, are particularly noteworthy.
+These degradations significantly exert a detrimental influence on the performance of computer vision algorithms \cite{chen2023learning, wei2022sginet, wen2023encoder}.
+Image deraining endeavors to eliminate rain streaks present in rainy images, thus addressing the degradation issue.
+Despite the substantial advancements made in deep deraining techniques \cite{fu2017clearing, ren2019progressive, wen2023multi, fu2019lightweight, deng2020detail, yasarla2019uncertainty, jiang2022magic, hsu2023recurrent}, we argue that the inherent complexities involving rain streaks, such as their density, size, and direction, as well as intricate compositional relationships between rain streaks and the background, continue to pose formidable challenges for the heavy rain removal.